Singular semipositive metrics in non-Archimedean geometry: Multiplier ideals on -varieties

 \subsection{Kodaira vanishing}

 The usual compactification argument that reduces the relative version of Kodaira (or Kawamata-Viehweg) vanishing to its global projective version over $k$ cannot be applied for $S$-varieties.
-Following suggestions of J\'anos Koll\'ar and Mircea Musta\c{t}\v{a} we rely instead on a Kodaira vanishing-type theorem on the (possibly reducible) special fiber.
+Following suggestions of J\'anos Koll\'ar and Mircea Musta\c{t}\v{a}, we rely instead on a Kodaira-type vanishing theorem on the (possibly reducible) special fiber.